QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **Remove background**

 You can replace the Skybox with a black background or something else, by clicking on the camera, and editing "clear flags" and background.
-You can also turn off skybox in the editor with this button.
+You can also turn off the skybox in the editor with this button.

 ![Unity Toggle Skybox](images/toggle_skybox.png)